 Key Metrics for Recent Technology and Life Sciences Initial Public Offerings

-- In the tech industry, 23 offerings priced, nearly double the number in H1 2017.
+- In the tech industry, 23 offerings priced, matching the number in H1 2018.

 - The dual-class share structure continued to be very popular with technology companies.

 - Pricing conditions continued to be favorable for H2 2018 offerings.